guiferviz/mnemocards/README.md

 If you want to generate only the `japanese.apkg` use `mnemocards generage japanese` or move into `examples/japanese` and execute there `mnemocards generate .`.

+Configuration files contain how many packages to build, the number of decks, deck configurations and the input source of the data (TSV files and Markdown files).

 Deck config info:
 https://github.com/ankidroid/Anki-Android/wiki/Database-Structure#dconf-jsonobjects